Watt hour constantThe value of 1 revolution of the meter disk, Expressed in watt hours.

 The furnishing of electric energy for the exclusive use of the individual customer.

-The overhead service conductors from the last distribution pole or other aerial distribution support to and including the splices connecting to the service-entrance conductors at the building or other structure.
+The overhead service conductors from the last distribution pole to and including the splices connecting to the service-entrance conductors.

 Metering of service voltages above 480V nominal.